gregberns/LearningFunctionalProgramming/README.md

 Check out the 'Papers' folder for writings, mostly older than I am, which will rock your world once you understand them.

+# People

+Here are some people in the functional programming community worth paying attention to.
+(This is a very short, very incomplete list)

 # Functional Examples

 This was an attempt to explore with some functional code snippets and ideas.